tsterbak/promptmage/docs/index.md

 * **Feature Requests**: Have ideas on how to make PromptMage better?
 We'd love to hear from you!
 Please submit an issue, detailing your suggestions.
 * **Pull Requests**: Contributions via pull requests are highly appreciated.
 Please ensure your code adheres to the coding standards of the project, and submit a pull request with a clear description of your changes.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/tsterbak/promptmage/blob/main/LICENSE.md) file for details.
-Original development by [Tobias Sterbak](https://tobiassterbak.com).
-Copyright (C) 2024.

 ## Contact
 For any inquiries or further information, feel free to reach out at [promptmage@tobiassterbak.com](mailto:promptmage@tobiassterbak.com).